 The ability to provide options

-As mentioned, our first conversation with you is always free and we will never pressure you to choose Purcell Parker.
 As well as formally representing you in any proceedings against you, we can also provide you with informal advice in situations where you need it in order to navigate an issue relating to your financial affairs.

 Where an investigation against you is inevitable, our long experience in white collar cases means we can identify and pursue the strategy most likely to result in the least negative consequences for your professional reputation and your personal circumstances.